Jayme Closs' kidnapper targeted her after seeing her get on a school bus, complaint says

 It turns out that he saw her get on a school bus that he was driving behind on a local highway, according to court documents.

+Patterson was read his Miranda rights before giving a lengthy, interview to Barron County Sheriff's Det.
+Nelson and Special Agent Joe Welsch

 Patterson "had no idea who she was" at the time, Barron County District Attorney Brian Wright wrote in the complaint, citing the defendant's statements.
-He "stated when he saw [Jayme] he knew that was the girl he was going to take."
+He "stated when he saw [Jayme] he knew that was the girl he was going to take," the complaint said.

+The random sighting came during one of the two days when Patterson was working for a nearby cheese factory, authorities said.
+Patterson worked for that company on Oct.
+3 and 4, a representative told NBC News.
+That was less than two weeks before the kidnapping.

+He cased the family house twice, before he killed the parent and took Jayme on Oct.
+15, Patterson allegedly told investigators.

 Wisconsin teenager Jayme Closs reunites with familyJan.
 14, 201903:08